 I know I’ll be returning soon.
 As they tell me, “The time passes quickly and you’ll be here before you know it.”

-Out another window, you’ll see cars and buses passing by, people going about their everyday life.
+Out another window, you’ll see cars and buses passing by, people going about their everyday lives.
 I wonder if they know how lucky they are.

 I think they do.